Lucifer (2019 Indian film): Filming

-In an interview, actor Nandu said that many of the film's scenes comprised 40–50 shots and contain 500–1000 junior artists; some have as many as 3000–4000 artists.
+In an interview, actor Nandu said that many of the film's scenes comprised 40–50 shots and contained 500–1000 junior artists; some have as many as 3000–4000 artists.
 Filming went on around the overpass beside the Chandrasekharan Nair Stadium in Palayam on 4 September.
 More than 2000 junior artists participated in that scene.
-It features Stephen arriving toward a large riot.
+It features Stephen arriving at a large riot.
 Around 5000 junior artists took part in a major scene shot in Adimalathura beach; more than 100 vehicles were used.
 Reportedly, almost every major character in the film was present in that scene.
 It was filmed in 15 days.
 After the schedule at Thiruvananthapuram was completed on 20 September, the production was put on hold for a break and the next session began on 5 October in Kuttikkanam.

 Giju John joined the set in early October and took part in a one-day shoot in Thiruvananthapuram and later in Kochi for his remaining portions.
 For filming a fight scene, Prithviraj went for location scouting in Minicoy, Lakshadweep later that month.
 Stunt Silva was the film's fight choreographer.
 Filming was scheduled for three days from 30 October to 1 November in Thiruvananthapuram for scenes featuring Tovino and Indrajith.
 Filming in Kerala was completed and the next schedule was to begin in Mumbai from 4 November.
 A set was built in Mumbai, Prithviraj said: "I have a wish that the Mumbai we show in Lucifer is not what we have seen before in films.
 It's a major schedule".
 Mohanlal joined the set by mid-November.
 Sachin Khedekar was featured in the Mumbai schedule.
 The team moved to Russia in December, where filming took place in Saint Petersburg.
-Mohanlal completed his portions in the film in this schedule.
+Mohanlal completed his portions in the film on this schedule.
 Filming also took place in Bangalore.
 On 30 December 2018, Prithviraj revealed in a public interaction said that the principal photography was near completion with only four-day patch-up shots remaining to be filmed in Lakshadweep.
-The inability to reach the island caused a delay; in the meantime post-production had begun.
+The inability to reach the island caused a delay; in the meantime, post-production had begun.
 Filming was wrapped on 20 January 2019 at the Kavaratti island in Lakshadweep.

 Soundtrack

 Deepak Dev provided the music for the film.
-The soundtrack album was distributed by the label Goodwill Entertainments.
+The soundtrack album was distributed by the label Goodwill Entertainment.
 Usha Uthup rendered a song titled "Empuraane – The Lucifer Anthem".
 For the film, Dev redesigned and programmed the patriotic song "Varika Varika Sahajare", originally composed by G. Devarajan and written by Amsi Narayanapilla during the Salt March and was sung by Murali Gopy.
 "Kadavule Pole" written by Logan was sung by Karthik.
 "Raftaara" sung by Jyotsna was written by Tanishk Nabar.
 The entire background score album was released on 26 January 2021, coinciding with the Republic Day of India.